What is Hay Fever?

-According to the NHS, hay fever is a common allergic condition that affects up to one in five people at some point in their life.
+According to Patient, hay fever is a common allergic condition that affects up to one in five people in the UK, usually developing in childhood and the teenage years.
 And as well as sneezing, runny nose, watery eyes and itchy ears, nose and throat, it can cause a range of other symptoms including the following:

 Stuffy, blocked-up nose